meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 };
 ```

-The UV coordinates above correspond to the following model :
+The texture image is addressed by UV coordinates in the range 0.0 to 1.0, where (0.0, 0.0) is the lower left corner and (1.0, 1.0) is the upper right corner.
+The V coordinate is flipped in the code above to adjust for the fact that a BMP file, like most image file formats, stores pixels row by row from top to bottom and puts the origin at the top left instead of at the bottom left.
+The UV coordinates above correspond to the following model:

 ![]({{site.baseurl}}/assets/images/tuto-5-textured-cube/uv_mapping_blender.png)

-The rest is obvious.
-Generate the buffer, bind it, fill it, configure it, and draw the Vertex Buffer as usual.
+The rest is the same as for the vertex coordinates: generate the buffer, bind it, fill it, configure it, and draw the Vertex Buffer as usual.
 Just be careful to use 2 as the second parameter (size) of glVertexAttribPointer instead of 3.

 This is the result :